Notice: FTQ&Cs is now Illuminate with the same Fair Trade mission and many of the same fabulous textile crafts.

 Once they have captured their intended design with the patches, they will begin sewing them together.
 They double stitch each patch to make the quilts durable.
 Some of the quilts are then dyed [with vegetable dyes] to reinforce the overall color scheme.

 Once the quilt dries, the women sew a solid colored backing onto it to complement the color scheme.
-This too is double stitched in place.
 Finally, they go over the entire quilt to cut loose threads and fix any imperfections they might find.
 The resulting quilts are unique, museum quality works of art!

 Two of the artisans who make our fabulous Zacualpa Bedspreads & Pillow Covers!